 Four buses got stuck in a roundabout in Oslo recently.

 Nobody was talking about roundabout design the day before.
-But the moment those buses gridlocked, each blocking the other's exit, suddenly everyone became a traffic design expert.

 The Pause Is the Feature